71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your money.

 An alternative way to get help is to visit the website’s FAQ page and Help Center.
 These pages contain useful and detailed information to guide you through a variety of different processes.
 In addition, you can access the Binance Academy to get information on trading along with a better understanding of common terms used on the platform and beyond.

-Generally, the customer support of Binance is considered very slow/sluggish when compared with other exchanges.
+As we found out as part of the research done for this Binance review, customer support is, unfortunately, very slow/sluggish when compared with other exchanges.

 To buy/trade cryptocurrencies on the go, Binance users can download the Binance mobile app which is available for both iOS and Android platforms.